GovTechSG/seed-documentation/faqs/common-onboarding-issues.md

 <hr/>

 <details>
-  <summary>Microsoft Defender was not automatically installed after enrolling to Company Portal?</summary>
+  <summary style="font-size:18px">Microsoft Defender was not automatically installed after enrolling to Company Portal?</summary>

   This can happen if Defender or any other antivirus solution previously installed on the device was not completely removed before onboarding to SEED.